nemo-cluster/jumphost/README.md

 sudo -i
 ```

-Check if you can use your standard user for the ssh jumphost:
+Check if you can use your default user for the ssh jumphost (not admin):
 ```bash
 ssh 132.230.x.y -i ~/.ssh/id_rsa-jumphost -l joecool   # should not work ssh -J joecool@132.230.x.y <finalhostuser>@<finalhost>  # should work
 ```

-Setup is finished.
-Next steps should be set up a second jumphost and to add your jumphosts to your firewalls as single entry.
+The setup is complete.
+The next steps should be to set up a second jumphost and add your jumphosts as a single SSH entry to your firewalls.

 ### Configure your local SSH Client